shamanthgiddaluru/B41_WEB_007_CodeKnights/README.md

 # B41_WEB_007_CodeKnights
 # Project Title
--ShowTime
+ShowTime

 ## Introduction
--ShowTime is a web application designed  to simplify the process of booking movie tickets.It aims to solve the problem of fragmented information and booking experiences by bringing everything into one place.
+ShowTime is a web application designed  to simplify the process of booking movie tickets.It aims to solve the problem of fragmented information and booking experiences by bringing everything into one place.

 ## Project Type
 Frontend